LazyWare/systemd-boot-snapshots/README.md

 At boot time, press the space bar to enter the boot menu.
 Now you can select a snapshot entry to boot into that system state.

+### Navigating the Snapshot Menu

+When `SNAPSHOTS_SUBMENU` is enabled (default):
+1. Select the "BTRFS Snapshots" entry in the main boot menu
+2. Navigate to the snapshot you want to boot
+3. Select an entry based on kernel version
+   - Entries labeled "SAFE" indicate compatibility with the current system
+   - Entries labeled "CAUTION" may have compatibility issues

+### Booting into Snapshots

 When booting into a snapshot, you will see a desktop notification informing you that you are in snapshot mode and that changes to the system will be discarded on reboot.

+If you want to make permanent changes while booted in a snapshot, you will need to use your snapshot tool (Snapper/Timeshift) to restore the snapshot to your main system.

+### Troubleshooting Boot Issues

+If you experience problems booting into snapshots, you can enable debugging with the `DEBUG_BOOT` option in the configuration file.
+After enabling it, detailed logs will be written to `/var/log/systemd-boot-snapshots-debug.log` on the next boot attempt.

 ## Notes for Arch Linux and derivatives